 Let’s start with a chart.

-Success, in almost every area I’ve experienced in my life so far (women, blogging, sports), has always looked a lot like this:
+Success, in almost every area I’ve experienced in my life so far (women, blogging, sports, learning photography, and videography), has always looked a lot like this:

-It’s a pattern that has become even more recognizable for me today as I am working on my new passion: Photography and Videography.
+It’s a pattern that has become even more recognizable for me today as I am working on my latest passion: producing music.

 You’ll also notice how this chart will directly correlate with your emotions.